 Admittedly when I heard about data integration in the cloud several years back, the first word that came to mind was “lightweight.”
 But that impression quickly changed when I learned about how these products were designed.
-It’s no secret that the location of data is an important aspect to architecting an ETL solution.
-If the data is on premise, then the data processing should be on premise.
-Likewise, if the data is at an offsite datacenter the processing should be at the offsite datacenter.
+It’s no secret that the location of data is an important aspect of architecting an ETL solution.
+If the data is on-premise, then the data processing should be on-premise.
+Likewise, if the data is at an offsite data center the processing should be at the offsite data center.
 In other words, it doesn’t make a lot of sense to ship raw data just to say you’re in the cloud.
 And when we do ship data, we should try to minimize the amount of data as much as possible.
 So Data Integration in the cloud isn’t just some magic place to toss all your data into.
 Rather it’s an application architecture change.
 So to explain this, let’s first talk about how traditional ETL products were designed.

 Traditionally, ETL tools followed a 3 tier architecture.
 This means that it was split up into 3 parts.
-The design interface for the user, the Metadata Repository where all the settings and content live which the user created, and the processing layer, or the location where the data gets crunched who’s definitions are adopted from the metadata repository.
+The design interface for the user, the Metadata Repository where all the settings and content live which the user-created, and the processing layer, or the location where the data gets crunched whose definitions are adopted from the metadata repository.
 All three of these layers were part of a single package and were designed to work within the 4 walls of your organization.
-To cloud-enable these platforms in an on premise scenario, the two functions of the user interface and metadata repository were taken to the cloud.
-However, the processing engine stayed on premise.
-So when the processing engine was supposed to operate, it would receive the appropriate commands and information from the cloud metadata repository and it would run the data movement routine on premise.
+To cloud-enable, these platforms in an on-premise scenario, the two functions of the user interface and metadata repository were taken to the cloud.
+However, the processing engine stayed on-premise.
+So when the processing engine was supposed to operate, it would receive the appropriate commands and information from the cloud metadata repository and it would run the data movement routine on-premise.
 This allows the data to live where it natively is rather than requiring all the data to move to the cloud.